This chicken salad recipe is one of my favorites—it makes a delicious quick lunch or dinner.

-- As this is a classic chicken salad recipe, I’ve kept the additions to a minimum.
-Celery for crunch, green onions for flavor.
+- Add-ins: Since this is a classic chicken salad recipe, I add celery for crunch and green onion for flavor.

-Prepare a classic chicken salad in 15 minutes with only a few simple ingredients.
+Prepare this classic chicken salad recipe in just 15 minutes with only a few simple ingredients.

 - Chop cooked and cooled chicken and place into a large bowl with celery and onions.

-- Mix dressing ingredients (per recipe below) in a bowl.
+- Mix dressing ingredients (recipe below) in a bowl.
 Toss with chicken.

-- Serve on rolls, bread or over a bead of lettuce.
+- Serve on rolls, bread, or over a bed of lettuce.

-FREEZER: Chicken salad doesn’t freeze well.
-To prep ahead, simply dice the chicken and freeze.
-When ready to make, combine it with the ingredients below for a quick lunch!
+Freezer: Prepared chicken salad doesn’t freeze well however, to prep ahead, dice the chicken and freeze it it.
+When ready to make the salad, combine the thawed chicken with the remaining ingredients below for a quick lunch!

 Ingredients